-sets the display to start writing characters at the beginning of the second line.
+sets the display to start writing characters at the forth position of the first line.
 16x1 displays are usually formatted as 8x2 displays with a break between the memory locations for the first and second 8 characters.
-4-line displays also have a mixed up memory map.
+4line displays also have a mixed up memory map, as shown in the table above.